 Interactive prototyping for web and mobile apps is very important and has grown significantly over the past decade.
 There are many prototyping tools to choose from and this provides design agencies, designers, entrepreneurs and businesses with more options.
-To make life easier we would recommend the following evaluation criteria to select which prototyping tool works best for you as there is no one right tool that works for everyone.
+To make life easier we would recommend the following evaluation criteria when selecting the best user interface prototyping tool that uniquely and optimally works for you knowing that there is no right tool(s) that works for everyone.

-Create your next mobile app prototype with SavahApp
+Create your next mobile app prototype with Savah

 Build awesome app prototypes for any device in minutes!

 Support is good and if it’s quick, that’s a plus point.
 Problems and difficulties are inevitable, and having someone to contact to get aid and support from is always important and a bonus.
 The quality and variety of support are also significant.
 Are there help documents, guides, tutorials and videos on offer and available to back such supports?
 This is a good question when considering design prototyping tools based on support.